pokt-network/node-nanny/README.md

 ## 5. Frontends

 A frontend is a record of the host that is running your load balancer software for a given chain.
-Monitoring your frontend is a convenient way to ensure there is any service available for a given chain; if a health check cannot return a healthy response for any of the backends for a frontend it means there is no service available for that chain through the load balancer frontend.
+Monitoring your frontend is a convenient way to ensure there is any service available for a given chain; if a health check cannot return a healthy response for any of the backends/nodes that are running behind a load balancer frontend it means there is no service available for that chain through the load balancer.

 | field    | type    | required |
 | -------- | ------- | -------- |